hebeallrusty/PortaNas/readme.md

 `ping 192.168.1.1`

-or whatever your router's ip address is (it could be `192.168.0.1` - consult with your router's documents to find this out as some manufacturers put the router on different subnets.
+or whatever your router's IP address is (it could be `192.168.0.1` - consult with your router's documents to find this out as some manufacturers put the router on different subnets.
 You can also substitute the ping command with `ping google.com` or any other website which should only be successful if it goes through your router).
 Ensure the response is good before proceeding (and that you are not getting anything that says unreachable)

 Now on your system, open the command line and type in:

 `ping portanas.local`

 If you get anything that says unreachable, then the problem lies on your system and not the Pi.
-If resolving this is beyond your capabilities, then the ip address of the Pi can be found by using a network scanner app on your phone such as Fing which is available for both iOS and Android.
-This will be the way to find the ip address when there is no monitor attached (otherwise it would be trivial to find the ip address by asking the Pi for it directly)
+If resolving this is beyond your capabilities, then the IP address of the Pi can be found by using a network scanner app on your phone such as Fing which is available for both iOS and Android.
+This will be the way to find the IP address when there is no monitor attached (otherwise it would be trivial to find the IP address by asking the Pi for it directly)

 In the command line, connect to the Pi over SSH using the following command: